-Most people died back in World War III, and there was an eco-crash.
-Now the land is recovering.
-People are still isolated, and many live underground in the shelters.
+Most people died back in World War III, and then came the eco-crash.
+The land is recovering, but the few survivors are still isolated, and many live underground in the shelters.
 Small wars, much mistrust.

-I'm in a mine-community that live down in the dark.
-It's civilized, but confined.
+I live in a mine-community, down in the dark.
+We have power, food, tools, even grow-light gardens; but it's confined.
 I want sun and wind.
 My fiancee doesn't, wants the security of the mine.
-The land is polluted, and the survivors up there are savages, enemies.
+Earth is polluted, and all the survivors up there are savages, enemies.
 I agonize but at last, I leave her, and home, and safety... for sunlight.

 The city's still in ruins, but it's green and healthy.
 The survivors aren't savage at all.
 Their community is freer than the authoritarian miners.
 I walk in a park, sit on bench in the sun.
 A cute woman pushing a stroller comes up, we talk.
 I like her.
-All the women in this dream are pretty, but that's because it's network TV--just a convention of the genre.
-Still, she seems like a better prospect than my closed-minded ex.
+She seems like a better prospect than my closed-minded ex.
+Though it's true that all the women in this dream are pretty, since it's a network TV show--just a convention of the genre.
+Still...

-Then she walks up--my underworld fiancee!
+Then my underworld fiancee walks up!
 She's followed me onto the dreaded surface.
 I admire her courage--didn't think she'd do it.

 She looks into the stroller, pulls out a knife, and calmly sinks it into the baby.
 The woman wrestles her away.
 I examine the baby.
 Blood wells from a deep stab wound, 10-15 cm.
 I'm unsure if advanced medical facilities could save the baby, and where are there any?
 Not in the mine, and certainly not up here in the ruins.
-And even if the child lives, it'll be permanently, severely impaired.
-Maybe better to let it die at once than linger.
+And even if the baby lives, it'll be permanently, severely impaired.
 Either way, its spirit will be crippled--it'll spend years wondering "what'd I do wrong?
 What'd I do to her?"

 So why DID she do it?
 Simple.
 I ask, and she says "All of us up here are evil."
 Utterly, inherently evil.
 Enemies are to be killed.
 And that's that.
 There's no way to change or mellow her thinking.
 Though she walks among us, she's sealed off, unreachable.